NashDotNet/slack-inviter/README.md

 Configuration items are stored in environment variables.

-* SLACK_SUBDOMAIN: e.g., tech404 for tech404.slack.com
+* SLACK_SUBDOMAIN: e.g., tech404 for tech404.slack.com (signup for slack)
-* SLACK_TOKEN: an API token for an administrator of the organization
+* SLACK_TOKEN: an API token for an administrator of the organization (from: https://api.slack.com/web)
 * SIDEKIQ_USERNAME: username for the sidekiq administration area
 * SIDEKIQ_PASSWORD: password for the sidekiq administration area

-## Deployment

-Deployed on Heroku.
-Ask @alindeman for access.
-In production, we run a puma process in the same dyno as a sidekiq worker.
-It's a hack to keep it free.